Laura Kuenssberg: Career

 Kuenssberg won the regional Royal Television Society "Most Promising Newcomer" award in 2001 while working as home affairs correspondent for BBC North East and Cumbria.

 In 2009, she was appointed chief political correspondent for the BBC.
 Kuenssberg reported for BBC One bulletins, Daily Politics and the BBC News channel.
 In May 2010, her presence on BBC Television was so ubiquitous in the period between the 2010 United Kingdom general election and the formation of the Cameron–Clegg coalition that journalist David Aaronovitch coined the term "Kuenssbergovision".

 Kuenssberg took up the newly created role of business editor for ITV News.
 She also contributed towards business reporting on ITV's current affairs strand, Tonight.

 On 12 November 2013, it was announced that she would leave ITV to return to the BBC as chief correspondent and a presenter of Newsnight, replacing Gavin Esler in the latter role.
 She joined the Newsnight team in February 2014.

 Between the 2017 United Kingdom general election and Brexit in 2020, Kuenssberg also co-presented the BBC's Brexitcast podcast alongside Katya Adler, Adam Fleming and Chris Mason, which was then retitled as the Newscast podcast.

 In September 2023, Kuenssberg presented Laura Kuenssberg: State of Chaos; a three-part political documentary series, which was broadcast on BBC2.

-On 28 May 2024, Kuenssberg was announced as the host of the BBC's election-night coverage for the 2024 United Kingdom general election alongside Clive Myrie.
+Kuenssberg was the host of the BBC's election-night coverage for the 2024 United Kingdom general election alongside Clive Myrie.

-In October 2024, the BBC cancelled an interview Kuenssberg had been due to conduct with former British Prime Minister Boris Johnson after she accidentally sent him her briefing notes.